The Physics Department at Baylor University offers both Ph.D. and M.S. degrees with excellent research opportunities in a range of research areas.

-Financial aid, including $21,300 per year Teaching Assistantships and full tuition remission, is available to qualified applicants.
+Financial aid, including $22,100 per year Teaching Assistantships and full tuition remission, is available to qualified applicants.
 For highly qualified applicants, additional financial aid in the form of stipend enhancements of $1,000 to $10,000 per year is available through the Graduate School.
-For 2013-2014, the average enhancement was $3429.
-Some Research Assistantships are also available.
+The average enhancement is currently around $5000.
+25% of our graduate students have Research Assistantships and 75% have Teaching Assistantships.
 Graduate students in physics enjoy the use of personal computers and private offices in the Baylor Sciences Building.

 If you are looking for a graduate program in physics where class size is conducive to learning and professors are readily available, then the graduate program at Baylor University might be a good match for you.